junxit/us-congress-code/title-16/chapter-1/sec-410xx-1.md

 # § 410xx–1.
 Administration

-- **(a)** *In general* The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4 of this title.
+- **(a)** *In general* The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4 11 See References in Text note below. of this title.
 - **(b)** *Management purposes* The park shall be managed for the following purposes, among others:
   - **(1)** To protect and interpret a pristine subtropical marine ecosystem, including an intact coral reef community.
   - **(2)** To protect populations of fish and wildlife, including (but not limited to) loggerhead and green sea turtles, sooty terns, frigate birds, and numerous migratory bird species.